Understanding Cloudinary's pricing structure ― The credit unit system and how to check usage

 • storage: 295753639 / 1,073,741,824 (1GiB) = 0.275.. → 0.28 ✅

-Note that while the conversion rate says "1 GB," when the calculation didn't match, I checked with support and found that it's actually calculated as "1 GiB."
-(So it's slightly more favorable.)
+These match the credit consumption credit_usage.
+While the conversion rate states "1 GB," when calculations didn't match, I confirmed with support that they are actually calculated as "1 GiB."
+(So it's slightly more favorable)

 Enterprise Plan offers a beta version of Quota Usage (Quota Dashboard) page, which is the easiest way to analyze unit numbers.

-Currently, you can access it from Home > Quota Dashboard or Settings > Billing > Quota Usage in the console.
+Currently, it can be accessed from the console via Home > Quota Dashboard or Settings > Billing > Quota Usage.

 ※ Requires Master admin permissions